 This act would have connected with other uses of blood in Scripture as well.
 Abraham, the father of the people of Israel, used animal sacrifice.
 He also was the first to begin the covenant of circumcision, which was used as a sign of the covenant with the Lord (Genesis 15:11).

 In the New Testament, Jesus Christ spoke of blood during the Last Supper.
 In sharing a final meal with His followers, He said the wine represented His blood that would be poured out for us (Luke 22:20).
 His blood was the seal of the new covenant of grace (1 Corinthians 11:25).
 His death on the cross was the perfect sacrifice on behalf of the sins of humanity and served as a fulfillment of the ritual sacrifices of the Old Testament.

 Today, Christians no longer offer animal sacrifices involving blood, but instead have atonement through faith in Jesus Christ.
-He is the way, the truth, and the life (John 14:6) and the only way to God (Acts 4:12).
-Through faith in Jesus Christ, any person who believes in Him can have everlasting life (John 3:16).
+He is the way, the truth, and the life (John 14:6) and the source of salvation (Acts 4:12).
+Through faith in Jesus Christ, any person can have everlasting life (John 3:16).
 “Jesus [is] the mediator of a new covenant, and . . . the sprinkled blood” (Hebrews 12:24).